-a.
-Selection and Reporting - The Audit Committee shall be directly responsible for appointing, evaluating and, when necessary, terminating the independent auditors.
+- a.
+Selection and Reporting The Audit Committee shall be directly responsible for appointing, evaluating and, when necessary, terminating the independent auditors.
 The Audit Committee is also directly responsible for oversight of the independent auditor's work, including the resolution of disagreements between Company management and the independent auditors regarding financial reporting.
-The independent auditors shall report directly to the Audit Committee.

-b.
-Compensation - The Audit Committee shall take direct responsibility for setting compensation of the independent auditors.
-The Audit Committee is empowered, without further action by the Board of Directors, to cause the Company to pay the compensation of the independent auditor established by the Audit Committee.

-c.
-Independence - On a periodic but no less frequently than annual basis, the Audit Committee shall obtain from the independent auditors a formal written statement delineating all their relationships with the Company or professional services that may impact their objectivity and independence, including those required to be disclosed by the Independence Standards Board's Standard No. 1.
-In addition, the Audit Committee shall review with the independent auditors the nature and scope of any disclosed relationships or professional services and any appropriate actions necessary to ensure the continuing independence of the auditors.

-d.
-Quality-Control Report - At least annually, the Audit Committee shall obtain and review a report by the independent auditors describing:

-- the internal quality-control procedures at the independent auditor's firm; and - any material issues raised by the most recent internal quality-control review, or peer review, of the independent auditor's firm, or by any inquiry or investigation by any governmental or professional authorities, within the preceding five years, relating to one or more independent audits carried out by the independent auditor's firm, and any steps taken to deal with any such issues.

-e.
-Pre-approval of Services - The Audit Committee shall pre-approve all audit services to be provided to the Company, whether provided by the principal auditor or other firms, and all other services (review, attest and non-audit) to be provided to the Company by the independent auditor; provided, however, that de minimis non-audit services may instead be approved in accordance with applicable NYSE and SEC rules.
-The Audit Committee shall cause the Company to disclose compliance with any applicable disclosure requirements regarding approval by the Audit Committee of any non-audit services to be performed by the independent auditor.
-Any decision of a subcommittee to pre-approve audit or non- audit services shall be presented to the full Audit Committee at its next scheduled meeting.
+The independent auditors shall report directly to the Audit Committee. - b.
+Compensation The Audit Committee shall take direct responsibility for setting compensation of the independent auditors.
+The Audit Committee is empowered, without further action by the Board of Directors, to cause the Company to pay the compensation of the independent auditor established by the Audit Committee. - c.
+Independence On a periodic but no less frequently than annual basis, the Audit Committee shall obtain from the independent auditors a formal written statement delineating all their relationships with the Company or professional services that may impact their objectivity and independence, including those required to be disclosed by the PCAOB Ethics and Independence Rule 3526 (Rule 3526), Communication with Audit Committees Concerning Independence.
+In addition, the Audit Committee shall review with the independent auditors the nature and scope of any disclosed relationships or professional services and any appropriate actions necessary to ensure the continuing independence of the auditors. - d.
+Quality-Control Report At least annually, the Audit Committee shall obtain and review a report by the independent auditors describing: - the internal quality-control procedures at the independent auditor's firm; and - any material issues raised by the most recent internal quality-control review, or peer review, of the independent auditor's firm, or by any inquiry or investigation by any governmental or professional authorities, within the preceding five years, relating to one or more independent audits carried out by the independent auditor's firm, and any steps taken to deal with any such issues. - e.
+Pre-approval of Services The Audit Committee shall pre-approve all audit services to be provided to the Company, whether provided by the principal auditor or other firms, and all other services (review, attest and non-audit) to be provided to the Company by the independent auditor; provided, however, that de minimis non-audit services may instead be approved in accordance with applicable NYSE and SEC rules.
+The Audit Committee shall cause the Company to comply with any applicable disclosure

-f.
-Review Scope of Services - The Audit Committee shall meet with the independent auditors and financial management of the Company to review the scope of the proposed audit and quarterly reviews for the current year and the procedures to be utilized.
-This review should include an evaluation of the adequacy of the auditor's staffing and compensation.

-A-2

-g.
-Discussion of Independent Auditors' Comments and Recommendations - The Audit Committee shall meet with the independent auditors to review their comments and recommendations with respect to:

-- internal accounting controls; - audit difficulties, including restrictions on the scope of the independent auditors' activities or access to requested information or significant disagreements with management; - analyses prepared by management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative GAAP methods; - the effect of regulatory and accounting initiatives, as well as off balance sheet structures; and - other matters relating to the accounting procedures and records of the Company.
+- requirements regarding approval by the Audit Committee of any non-audit services to be performed by the independent auditor.
+Any decision of a subcommittee to pre-approve audit or non-audit services shall be presented to the full Audit Committee at its next scheduled meeting. - f.
+Review Scope of Services The Audit Committee shall meet with the independent auditors and financial management of the Company to review the scope of the proposed audit and quarterly reviews for the current year and the procedures to be utilized.
+This review should include an evaluation of the adequacy of the auditor's staffing and compensation. - g.
+Discussion of Independent Auditors' Comments and Recommendations The Audit Committee shall meet with the independent auditors to review their comments and recommendations with respect to: - internal accounting controls; - audit difficulties, including restrictions on the scope of the independent auditors' activities or access to requested information or significant disagreements with management; - analyses prepared by management and/or the independent auditor setting forth significant financial reporting issues and judgments made in connection with the preparation of the financial statements, including analyses of the effects of alternative GAAP methods; - the effect of regulatory and accounting initiatives, as well as off balance sheet structures; and - other matters relating to the accounting procedures and records of the Company.